ellenhp/liminality/README.md

 ### Conventions

 While the noise protocol framework provides confidentiality and authenticity guarantees, Liminality provides its privacy guarantees through raw operations on Curve25519.
-This document defines "scalars" as large integers named `s`, sometimes with subscripts.
+When discussing elliptic curve math, this document defines "scalars" as large integers named `s`, sometimes with subscripts.
 Scalars are members of the prime field `𝕫` defined by the prime `ℓ=2^252+27742317777372353535851937790883648493`.
 This document defines points on Curve25519 as variables named `P`, sometimes with subscripts.
-Points in Liminality are members of the Ristretto group of Curve25519.
+Points in Liminality are members of the Ristretto group of the Edwards form of Curve25519.
 Implementations must perform all arithmetic on scalars and Ristretto points modulo `ℓ`.

 ### Common features